 Sheila K. Tipton is a member of BrownWinick and is Chair of the firm's Energy Practice Group.
 She primarily practices in the areas of administrative law and the law of essential infrastructure, representing energy, telecommunications and water public utilities, renewable energy developers and customers, as well as other business entities.
 Sheila’s expertise includes certification, siting, ratemaking, rulemaking, merger, reorganization, compliance and other litigated and appellate proceedings before state and federal administrative agencies and in the state and federal courts.

-Sheila is listed in The Best Lawyers in America® in the areas of Energy, Communications and Administrative Law and was awarded Best Lawyers’ 2012 Des Moines Communications Law Lawyer of the Year and just recently was named Best Lawyers' 2017 Administrative/Regulatory Law "Lawyer of the Year".
+Sheila is listed in The Best Lawyers in America® in the areas of Energy, Communications, Water and Administrative/Regulatory Laws and was awarded Best Lawyers’ 2012 Des Moines Communications Law Lawyer of the Year and named Best Lawyers' 2017 Administrative/Regulatory Law "Lawyer of the Year".
 Sheila has also been selected for inclusion in Super Lawyers in the area of Energy and Resources.

 Sheila has been involved in numerous community and professional activities, including the American Bar Association and its Public Utility Section Electricity Subcommittee, the Iowa State Bar Association, the Energy Bar Association, the Drake University Law School Board of Counselors, the Polk County Legal Aid Society Board of Directors, the Polk County Legal Aid Society and the Des Moines Downtown Community Alliance.